Recruiting, assessing and supporting lesbian and gay adopters cover

 £10.95

-The number of lesbians and gay men who have successfully adopted children has grown substantially over the last decade, and seems set to increase.
+The number of lesbians and gay men who have successfully adopted children has grown substantially over recent years, and seems set to increase.
 Lesbians and gay men can be a valuable resource for children waiting for adoption; however, although recruiting and assessing lesbians and gay men may now be routine for some agencies, for others, it may be less common.

-What steps can agencies take to encourage lesbians and gay men to consider adoption and value them as a resource?
+What can agencies do to encourage lesbians and gay men to consider adoption and value them as a resource?
 What can they do to successfully recruit them?
 What specific issues need to be considered in their assessment?
 How can they best be supported during the process and post-adoption?

 Read the contents page and introduction